 - Monitor your total indebtedness.
 Make sure you will be able to repay the amount with interest.

 - Cosigners are equally responsible for repayment of the loan and their credit is equally affected.

 You have the right to select the alternative lender of your choice.
 The list of lenders provided are lenders used by University of Pittsburgh students.
 Neither the University of Pittsburgh nor the Office of Financial Aid intends any specific endorsement, recommendation, or promotion of these products by including lenders on this list.
 An alternative loan is an agreement between the borrower, cosigner and the lender.
 The University of Pittsburgh cannot be held liable if the borrower is dissatisfied with interest rates, other terms and/or services provided by the lender.

 Students who decide to borrow private alternative loans must complete a Self-Certification form.
 Your lender will provide you with the Self-Certification form, including instructions for completion.
 The Self-Certificaton form should be returned to the lender from whom you are borrowing.
 If needed, another copy of the Self-Certification form is available.

 Students will be asked to provide the Cost of Attendance, which includes tuition, fees, housing and meal plan on the Self-Certification form.
 We recommend you budget around $3,296 for books, transportation and miscellaneous expenses.

-To complete the financial aid section of the Self Certification, students can view their financial aid information by logging on to www.my.pitt.edu and going to Student Center.
+To complete the financial aid section of the Self Certification, students can view their financial aid information by logging on to my.pitt.edu and searching for Student Center.
 Click on "View Financial Aid" and on the appropriate financial aid year.
 Details of the total financial aid awarded to the student can be seen.

 Disbursement of Private Alternative Loan Funds